paulveillard/cybersecurity-oauth/OAuth-fundamentals.md

 - What is the OAuth 2.0 framework
 - Common use cases of OAuth 2.0
 - High-level description of the OAuth 2.0 mechanism
+- References

+## Brief History
+## What is the OAuth 2.0 framework
+## Common use cases of OAuth 2.0
+## High-level description of the OAuth 2.0 mechanism
+## References

+## References

+The following content is based on several resources, among them are the official IETF documentation, the Wikipedia article, and OAuth 2 in Action, a book by Justin Richer and Antonio Sanso.